Ordnance Survey Memoirs of Ireland

 The Ordnance Memoir of Ireland was a projected 1830s topography of Ireland to be published alongside the maps of the Ordnance Survey of Ireland using materials gathered by surveyors as they traversed the country.
 The project was cancelled in 1840 as too expensive and beyond the survey's original scope.
 Material gathered before the cancellation mostly covers Ulster.
 Much was eventually published in the later twentieth century.
 The memoirs are a useful primary source for local history and genealogy of the period shortly before the Great Famine.

+Materials

 Materials gathered for the projected memoir included: